-5. Residency at CPU
+7. Residency at CPU

-To qualify for honors, a student must have completed at Central Philippine University at least 75 per cent of the total number of academic units or hours required for graduation and must have been enrolled for at least two years immediately prior to graduation.
+To qualify for honors, a student must have completed at Central Philippine University at least 75 percent of the total number of academic units or hours required for graduation.
+The student must have been enrolled for at least two years immediately before graduation.

-6. Number of Years in Completing the Degree
+8. Number of Years in Completing the Degree

-To qualify for honors, a student must finish the degree requirements within the number of years required by the curriculum.
+To qualify for honors, a student must finish the degree program within the number of years required by the curriculum.

-7. Disciplinary Action
+9. Disciplinary Action

-After due process, a student found guilty of an offense and subject for disciplinary action shall be disqualified from receiving any academic honor.
+After due process, a student found guilty of an offense and is/was subject for disciplinary action will not be eligible to receive any academic honors.